Entries Tagged 'Manuscripts & Presentations' ↓

 Now that my submission to Educational Leadership has been rejected, I can re-post the two blogs that discuss TSVOTEP’s chapter 8.
 Enjoy.

 Yes — we use the wrong paradigm, but I should have said it differently.
-I should have explained that research findings do inform practitioners about “effectiveness.”
-Then I should have explained that social scientific “effectiveness” has a narrower meaning than what we commonly give to something we call “effective.”
+I should have explained that research findings inform practitioners about “effectiveness,” but “effectiveness” in every study has a much narrower meaning than what we commonly give to something we call “effective.”

 In common usage, “effective” means several things at the same time.
 It means successful, meaningful, useful, efficient, desired, or combinations of these.
 But social scientific “effectiveness” means none of these.
 It points only to the explicit definition it was given in the study — nothing more, nothing less.
 Social scientific effectiveness is a good thing, but it never has the luster associated with something that is “effective.”
 Continue reading →